HiDeoo/starlight-typedoc/docs/src/content/docs/configuration.md

 Whether to watch the entry point(s) for changes and regenerate the documentation when needed.

+### `errorOnEmptyDocumentation`

+**Type:** `boolean`
+**Default:** `true`

+Whether the plugin should error when no TypeDoc documentation is generated.

+By default, the plugin will error when no TypeDoc documentation is generated.
+Setting this option to `false` will prevent the plugin from erroring in this case.
+This can be useful when generating documentation for multiple entry points and only some of them contain documented code at a given time.

 ## Sidebar configuration

 The sidebar configuration is an object with the following properties: